buijs-dev/klutter/README.md

 Klutter is a framework and tool set which uses Flutter to create the frontend and Kotlin Multiplatform for the backend.
 The connective layer is generated by the Klutter framework.
-Klutter combines industry best practices for everything from app design to CICD into a single cohesive framework.

 <img src="https://raw.githubusercontent.com/buijs-dev/klutter/main/docs/klutter.png" alt="klutter-overview" width="300"/>

 [Source of this picture and a good read](https://littlegnal.github.io/2019-07-09/kmpp_flutter_en)

-# Klutter is in PRE-ALPHA stage!
+# Klutter is moving to Alpha soon.
 Pre-alpha means the inital POC phase was successful and the concept works but nothing is set in stone yet.
 The next stage, being alpha, is reached once all components are created.
-I am just one developer working on this project in my free time.
-To see what I'm working on check [here](https://github.com/users/buijs-dev/projects/1).
-For now don't use this for production or any serious project yet but feel free to ex
+And that's soon!
+I'm finishing up the KMP template and will make it available as the first Alpha release soon.
+With this you will be able to create a shared KMP module and publish it as a Flutter package to pub with a single Gradle task.

 <b>Important:</b> Checkout the latest branch (see release notes) for stable releases.
 The main-branch is currently used for development.

+## What's next?
+Initially I created Klutter as a monolithic framework to control all parts of the Flutter development process.
+Having actually build 2 apps using it I feel it would be better to separate any publishing and/or CI/CD functionality to separate modules/components.
+That's why I started working on 'Delivery', a publishing library made in Dart which can build and publish different flavours of your app to App Store, Play Store, Firebase, etc.
+Delivery is not yet public, but you can check out the [App Store Connect library](https://github.com/buijs-dev/app-store-connect-dart)
+I'm building which is one it's major components.

 - [Release-notes](Release-notes.md)
 - [Documentation](https://buijs-dev.github.io/klutter/)
 - [Project Structure](docs/doc_project_structure.md)
 - [Configuration management](docs/doc_configuration_management.md)

 ## Klutter Gradle Plugin:
 Gradle plugin to manage the Klutter project: [klutter Gradle Plugin](https://github.com/buijs-dev/klutter-gradle)